datacamp-content/courses-introduction-to-shell/README.md

 to present examples of what learners will be able to do at its end.
-This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from the (concrete) final exam.*
+This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their learners are going.

-*Output: 2-3 exercises that exercise all of the skills the learner is to develop.*
+*Output: 2-3 exercises that use all of the skills the learner is to develop.*

-*Owner: curriculum lead.*
+*Owner: CL.*

-Question 1: you have several dozen data files, each of which is formatted like this:
+Exercise 1: you have several dozen data files, each of which is formatted like this:

 ```
 2013-11-05,deer,5